(Including Credit Reporting Policy)

 - any other information that we consider is reasonably necessary (such as information about your opinions, preferences and interests) to perform our functions and activities.

-- We may also collect sensitive information, which includes:
+- We may also collect sensitive information with your consent that includes:

-- an individual’s health information (e.g. we may collect this in connection with sick leave or pre-employment checks;
+- an individual’s health information (e.g. we may collect this in connection with sick leave, pre-employment checks or work suitability e.g. exposure to asbestos)

 - police checks from prospective and current employees or sub-contractors; and